alassaneouatt/DE02-NY/README.md

 * The Main program is in the package `com.cdw.runner` named `MenuCDW.java`

 3. Java project package
-The project content six package.
+The project content seven package.
 * Package `com.cdw.dao` content the data access objects.
-  ConnectionDAO.java: Abstract class ConnectionDAO define the protocol to establish and close the connection to the database.
+  `ConnectionDAO.java`: Abstract class ConnectionDAO define the protocol to establish and close the connection to the database.
-  DBProperties.java: Get the database parameters from DBProperties.
+  `DBProperties.java`: Get the database parameters from DBProperties.
 Manage the properties file in order to get the database parameters.
-  CustomerDAO.java: Manage data request at the data access layer for customer details module.
+  `CustomerDAO.java`: Manage data request at the data access layer for customer details module.
-  TransactionDAO.java: Manage data request at the data access layer for transaction details module.
+  `TransactionDAO.java`: Manage data request at the data access layer for transaction details module.

-* Package `com.cdw.model` content the data model class Ttransaction.java: Define the transaction model class for the transaction details module Customer.java: Define the customer model class for the customer details module
+* Package `com.cdw.model` content the data model class `Ttransaction.java`: Define the transaction model class for the transaction details module `Customer.java`: Define the customer model class for the customer details module

 * Package `com.cdw.blo` content the business logic objects or service layer.
 It's between presentation layer and data access layer.
-  CustomerBLO.java: Get the data request from the presentation object to the data access object for customer details module.
+  `CustomerBLO.java`: Get the data request from the presentation object to the data access object for customer details module.
-  TransactionBLO.java: Get the data request from the presentation object to the data access object for transaction details module.
+  `TransactionBLO.java`: Get the data request from the presentation object to the data access object for transaction details module.
-* Package `com.cdw.exceptions` content the exception class used to manage the application exception DBConfigException.java: Implement RuntimeException.
+* Package `com.cdw.exceptions` content the exception class used to manage the application exception `DBConfigException.java`: Implement RuntimeException.
 This class is used to manage the application exception.

-* Package `com.cdw.constants` content the application constant classes Queries.java: Content SQL queries
+* Package `com.cdw.constants` content the application constant classes `Queries.java`: Content SQL queries
-  ViewData.java: Content screen display related constants
+  `ViewData.java`: Content screen display related constants

 * Package `com.cdw.controller` content presentation classes
- SimpleMenu.java: Content data and methods to manage the main menu InOutController.java: Content methods to display data on the console screen
+ `SimpleMenu.java`: Content data and methods to manage the main menu `InOutController.java`: Content methods to display data on the console screen

-* Package `com.cdw.runner` content the main program MenuCDW.java: Main class of the application
+* Package `com.cdw.runner` content the main program `MenuCDW.java`: Main class of the application

 4. Java documentation the this application is stored under `doc` folder.